ajoh504/referenceguides/Python/01-python-intro-and-miscellaneous.md

 ```
 ### 1.5 tuple unpacking/multiple assignment

-Tuple unpacking is a shortcut for assigning each item in a list to their own variable.
+Tuple unpacking is a shortcut for assigning each item in a list to its own variable.
 The variable names must equal the number of items in the list or else an error will occur.
 ```py
 character_list = ['Aragorn', 'Legolas', 'Bilbo']
 human, elf, hobbit = character_list